YuW-8/yuwang-profile2024.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Yu Wang is a 4th year PhD student at University of Illinois Urbana-Champaign.
+Her research interests include molecular biology and immune-oncology, immunotherapy, and computer programming.
+She has a long-term academic goal to apply the bioinformatics skills to cancer research.
 {style="text-align: justify;"}